mitsuhiko/python-modernize/README.rst

 Unicode Literal Control:
 ------------------------

-- By default modernize does not change unicode literals at all, which means that you can take advantage of `PEP 414 <http://legacy.python.org/dev/peps/pep-0414/>`_.
+- By default modernize does not change Unicode literals at all, which means that you can take advantage of `PEP 414 <http://legacy.python.org/dev/peps/pep-0414/>`_.
   This is the simplest option if you only want to support Python 3.3 and above along with Python 2.
-- Alternatively, there is the ``--compat-unicode`` flag which will wrap literals with the six helper function ``six.u()``.
+- Alternatively, there is the ``--six-unicode`` flag which will wrap Unicode literals with the six helper function ``six.u()``.
 This is useful if you want to support Python 3.1 and Python 3.2 without bigger changes.
 - The last alternative is the ``--future-unicode`` flag which imports the ``unicode_literals`` from the ``__future__`` module.
   This requires Python 2.6 and later, and will require that you